HoshiriAki/webm2gif/README.md

 ## Introduction

-This is an executable version of the WebM to GIF Converter, a Python script that converts WebM video files to GIF format.
+This is the executable version of the WebM to GIF Converter, a Python script that converts WebM video files to GIF format.

 ## Requirements

 No external dependencies are required to run the executable.

 ## Download